sciencebeginner

 The Placebo Question

 Let's address this directly.
-Some controlled studies — particularly on microdosing — suggest that a portion of reported benefits may be expectation-driven.
+Some studies suggest that a portion of reported supplement benefits may be expectation-driven.
 This is worth taking seriously.

 But placebo effects don't explain everything.
 Studies with objective biomarkers (cortisol levels, inflammatory markers, cognitive test scores, VO2 max measurements) show effects that can't be placebo.
 The lion's mane cognition study is particularly instructive: benefits appeared during supplementation and disappeared when supplementation stopped.
 That's a pharmacological response, not wishful thinking.